Get to Know Revenue

 - process returns and other documentation.

-Read more about the services we provide by clicking on each subject matter below.
+Read more about our mission, vision and values and the services we provide by clicking on each subject matter below.

 - Taxpayer Education and Assistance

 The Department of Revenue is available to assist taxpayers:

 - Online.
 Our website offers vital tax information, forms and publications, collections information and information on electronic filing.
 Additionally, taxpayers can search for information or submit a request to the Department through our Revenue Help application.

 - By phone.
 Taxpayers can call (615) 253-0600 Monday through Friday, between the hours of 7 a.m. and 5 p.m.
 Central Time.